 Adventure awaits you at Rendlesham Forest, explore the UFO trail through plantation, heath, and wetland before letting the kids run wild on the play area.
 It's a pretty impressive!
 With tube slide, climbing wall, obstacle course, swings and zip-line set among the forest backdrop.

 Once you've built up an appetite, find a place among the trees to lay your blanket or grab one of the BBQ spots (you need to take your own BBQ along and fill out a BBQ permit form available from the info hut) if a juicy burger rather than a soggy sandwich is what you fancy.

 With a large open green, you can enjoy a picnic sat among the boats at Beccles Quay.
 There's a selection of picnic tables located close to the play area, so you can sit and watch the children play whilst enjoying a glass of Pimms!

 Dogs are welcome on the Quay (but not inside the fenced play areas) and there's plenty of space for them to enjoy a game of fetch.
 Once you've finished off your scotch eggs and sarnies, walk over the bridge and stop by the cafe to treat everyone to an ice cream or ice lolly.

-Covehithe Beach, near Kessingland is like a pirates cove and so is sure to spark imaginations and is a fun spot for a little explorers lunch.
+Covehithe Beach, near Kessingland is rural and wild, sure to spark imaginations, providing the perfect fun spot for a little explorer's lunch.
 Only accessible by foot (and not suitable for pushchairs), the remote stretch is surrounded by cliffs so an afternoon building a den from the flotsam and jetsam before enjoying cake will make a fun day for all.